If using ChatGPT is cheating, what about ghostwriting? The old debate behind a new panic

 “A social media post criticized Millie Bobby Brown’s novel for using a ghostwriter without naming them.”

-INSUFFICIENT EVIDENCE — No evidence in archive verifies the social media post about Millie Bobby Brown's novel.
+No evidence found in web search, cross-references, or Wikipedia entries to support the social media post about Millie Bobby Brown's novel.

 PENDING